-Peak Season (May 15-October 31): permits are available through the early access lottery (see important dates), the general on-sale (open April 26-November 2), or in-person at a backcountry office.
+Peak Season (May 15-October 31): permits are available through the early access lottery (see important dates), the general on-sale (open April 26-October 31), or in-person at a backcountry office.
 Reservations obtained through the early access lottery and general on-sale must be picked up in person at a backcountry permit office within 2-days of the trip start date.

 Non-Peak Season (November 1-May 14): permits for the dates of November 1 through May 14 are available beginning October 6.
 Permits may be printed or downloaded at home within 5-days of the trip start date after discussing with backcountry office staff.

 Need to Know